phatak-dev/fresher-to-expert/profession/service_based_companies.md

 Service based companies are companies who offer their resources as their product.
 These resources can be man power, intellectual property or development skills.
 In India, Infosys, Wipro,TCS comes under the service based companies.

-I this these companies are the one you most familiar with.
+I think these companies are the one you may be most familiar with.
 In this chapter we are going to discuss about pro's and con's of working for a service based company.

 # Pro's of working for a Service based company